Remu Aaltonen

 Henry Olavi "Remu" Aaltonen (born 10 January 1948) is a Finnish drummer and singer.
 He is the lead musician of the band Hurriganes, but has also pursued a solo singing career.

+Early life

 Aaltonen was born in Helsinki.
 He was the oldest child in a family of seven siblings and one foster child.
 He is of Romani descent.
-For a while the family lived in an abandoned train car near the construction of the Helsinki Airport.
-The family's father was not always around, and the mother sold moonshine to support them.
+For a while the family lived in an abandoned train car in Ruskeasanta, Vantaa near the construction of the Helsinki Airport.
+The living conditions of Romani people in Finland only started improving in the 1970s.

+The family's father Otto Aaltonen was an alcoholic who was not always around, and the mother Eeva sold moonshine to support them.
+Aaltonen got his nickname "Remu" in his youth.
+The nickname most likely comes from the Finnish verb remuta, meaning to make a lot of noise.
+"The big boys gave me the name when we were playing football.
+But I was never such a big noisemaker", says Aaltonen.